Wellheads and Christmas Tree are not the same.

 Wellhead and christmas tree industry has been dominated by major players.
-In the surface equipment market, Cameroon, FMC and GE are the leaders, controlling more than 60% of the segment.
-In the subsea segment, Aker, FMC, GE and Cameroon are the key players, controlling around 80% of the market.
+In the surface equipment market, Cameroon, FMC and BHGE are the leaders, controlling more than 60% of the segment.
+In the subsea segment, Aker, FMC, BHGE and Cameroon are the key players, controlling around 80% of the market.

 FMC is the market leader in both segments and has been the leader in the Middle East for many years.
-Yet, in 2016 Cameroon has been taking a significant lead in UAE.
+Yet, lately, Cameroon has been taking a significant lead in UAE, with GE leading its way in Qatar.
 In addition, the market is known to be segmented into lower tier and higher tier.
 While the lower tier segment might have a large number of suppliers, the higher end is limited to majors, such as FMC, Cameroon and GE.